fgregoretti/Cpp-AIF/doc/cue_chaining_doc/cue_chaining.md

 ## 4. Active Inference

-We wrote a specific active inference procedure to ... ⚠️
+We wrote a specific active inference procedure to provide for an exit state. ⚠️

   ```c++
   void active_inference() override